olive.oil.soap.molecule (1K)

 Figure 5

 This lab activity is concerned with the organic synthesis of soap.
 This reaction has been carried out by people for millenia.
 At first, it may have been done by accident when alkaline ashes from a fire were mixed with fat.
 When natural oils are mixed with a strong alkali such as sodium or postassium hydroxide (NaOH or KOH) a reaction called saponification occurs.
 For example, the saponification of a triglyceride molecule with three oleate carbon chains (C3H5(C18H33O2)3) proceeds as follows, First, a hydroxide ion (OH) binds to a carbon atom on the fatty acid.
 The carbon atom it binds to is the one which sits between the two oxygen atoms.
-This carbon atom now has three oxygen atoms bound to it in addition to it bond to the neighboring carbon atom.
+This carbon atom now has three oxygen atoms bound to it in addition to its bond to the neighboring carbon atom.
 Next, the bond between that carbon atom and the oxygen atom attached to the glycerine backbone is broken.
 The other two oxygen atoms remain tightly bound.
 The oxygen atom left behind on the glycerin backbone has a negative charge because it takes the electrons that were in the bond with it when its bond to the fatty acid is broken.
 As a result it steals the hydrogen atom that was originally part of the hydroxide ion away from the now separated fatty acid, turning the fatty acid into its basic form.
 This happens for all three carbon atoms on the glycerin backbone, leaving plain glycerin (C3H5(OH)3) and 3 units of sodium oleate (NaC18H33O2).
+Unless steps are taken to purify the soap by removing the glycerin, the glycerin will remain in the soap.
+In this lab, and in some commercial soaps, this is done deliberately because glycerin is useful as a skin conditioner.

 glycerin (5K)